requirejs/requirejs/README.md

 run.js loads JavaScript modules and JavaScript files.
 It is optimized for in-browser use, but can be easily adapted to other JavaScript environments.

-If the loaded file calls run() to define a JavaScript module, then run.js can properly trace the module's dependencies and evaluate modules in the correct order. run() allows for module modifiers and has a plugin system that supports features like i18n string bundles and text file dependencies.
+If the loaded file calls run.def() to define a JavaScript module, then run.js can properly trace the module's dependencies and evaluate modules in the correct order.
+RunJS allows for module modifiers and has a plugin system that supports features like i18n string bundles and text file dependencies.

 It uses plain script tags to load modules/files, so it should allow for easy debugging.